NVIDIA/aistore/docs/getting_started.md

 #### Step 2: Deploy cluster and verify the running status using `ais` cli

 > **NOTE**: For a local deployment, we do not need production filesystem paths.
-For more information, read about [configuration basics](/docs/configuration.md#rest-of-this-document-is-structured-as-follows).
-If you need a physical disk or virtual block device, you must add them to the fspaths config.
+For more information, see [Managing mountpaths](/docs/configuration.md#managing-mountpaths).
+If you need a physical disk or virtual block device, you must add it to the `fspaths` config.
 See [running local playground with emulated disks](#running-local-playground-with-emulated-disks) for more information.

 Many useful commands are provided via top [Makefile](https://github.com/NVIDIA/aistore/blob/main/Makefile) (for details, see [Make](#make) section below).